jwidess/wafer-mask/README.md

   - Silicon (n₂ ≈ 3.88, k₂ ≈ 0.02 for absorption)

 - **Wavelengths:**
-  The shader computes reflectance for three wavelengths; And again these have been tuned for color accuracy of reference wafer.
+  The shader computes reflectance for three wavelengths, and again these have been tuned for color accuracy of reference wafer.
   - Red: 680 nm
   - Green: 550 nm
   - Blue: 480 nm